Acknowledged personal circumstances

 Report to academic advisor within 20 working days and make appointment with student counsellor

-If you report your circumstance after you have received your binding study recommendation (bsa), the bsa can no longer be adjusted.
+If you report your circumstance after you have received your binding study recommendation (BSA), the BSA can no longer be adjusted.
 Therefore, report your circumstance on time so we can take it into account.

 Submitting a request to the examination committee and sending evidence to the Central Committee on Extenuating Personal Circumstances

-Next to your appointment with the student counselor, you submit a request for postponement of the bsa to the examination committee of your program.
-To come to a decision, the examination committee will ask the Central Committee on Extenuating Personal Circumstances(CPO) for advice.
-The CPO, which the student counselor is part of, will look at the nature of the circumstances and whether these have caused the study delay.
-The CPO will therefore ask you to provide information (evidence), for example proof of surgery or a diagnosis of a disability.
+Next to your appointment with the student counselor, submit a request for postponement of the BSA to the examination committee of your program.
+It’s not necessary to provide full details about your personal circumstances in your request to the examination committee.
+To come to a decision, the examination committee will ask the Central Committee on Personal Circumstances (CPO) for advice.
+The CPO, which the student counselor is part of, will look at the nature of the circumstances and whether/how these affect your studies.
+The CPO will therefore ask you to provide more information about your situation (supporting evidence).
+For example, a medical statement.
 You can submit supporting documents at cpo@tue.nl.
-On the basis of these documents, the CPO will advise the examination committee on the relation between your personal circumstances and your study delay.
-The examination committee will then make a decision about a possible postponement of the bsa.
+With this information, the examination committee will make a decision about a possible postponement of the BSA.

 You can submit the following documentary evidence: